jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 Perhaps creation behavior is just the most important issue of Command is an Object.
 It really belongs to the introduction of commands, that explains how a command is an executable object.
 Closely related to it, is the special creation behavior of executable objects.
 You have to well understand the creation behavior to implement a command as an object.

 There was a brainstorm about the problems, that come with creating a sub-call object just before it executes.
 This brainstorm in further down below in the section *Former Text*.
-But the idea will now be further worked out by making a comparison between other programming languages and how it will be solved in the new programming language.
+But the idea might now be further worked out by making a comparison between other programming languages and how it might be solved in the new programming language.

 #### What happens in other programming languages?